Subjects and Curriculum | Epsom College

 Physics

-In the Lower School, students are introduced to Physics as a separate subject.
-The course is focused on building students’ understanding of the fundamental principles of the subject and the nature of science by foregrounding its empirical nature.
+In the Lower School, pupils are introduced to Physics as a separate subject.
+The course is focused on building pupils’ understanding of the fundamental principles of the subject and the nature of science by foregrounding its empirical nature.
 The topics covered across the two years are:

 • Forces and Motion